This post is 2 of 3 in the series: The Power of Affirmations.

 How do they make you feel?

 OK, now that you’ve selected your affirmation, you may be wondering what to do with it.
-Click the Next Section button to find out the most powerful way of saying affirmations and some other tricks to using them effectively.
+Find out the most powerful way of saying affirmations and some other tricks to using them effectively in Part 3: “The Most Powerful Way To Say An Affirmation”.